 6. Avoid Artificial Sweeteners

-Don’t think switching from regular to diet soda is the answer.
+Don’t think that switching from sugar to artificial sweeteners is the answer.

-Additionally, artificial sweeteners have been linked to a long list of health complaints including anxiety, depression, brain fog, migraines, intestinal distress, and rashes.
-(19)
+Additionally, artificial sweeteners have been linked to a long list of health complaints, including anxiety, depression, brain fog, migraines, intestinal distress, and rashes.

 7. Harness the Power of Your Brain